-Another study, done in 2011, showed that “daily meditation-like thought could shift frontal brain activity toward a pattern that is associated with what cognitive scientists call positive, approach-oriented emotional states — states that make us more likely to engage the world rather than to withdraw from it.”
+Another study showed that “daily meditation-like thought could shift frontal brain activity toward a pattern that is associated with what cognitive scientists call positive, approach-oriented emotional states — states that make us more likely to engage the world rather than to withdraw from it.”

-Handling high-stress, high-performance situations like a pro could certainly be a handy skill to have, and it’s one that meditation can help you cultivate.
+Handling high-stress, high-performance situations like a pro could certainly be a handy skill to have, and it’s one that meditation benefits can help you cultivate.
 If you need more motivation to increase productivity, check out Lifehack’s free guide: Ultimate Worksheet for Instant Motivation Boost.

 The researchers point out that this may mean that the benefits of meditation are not specific to a task or certain stimulus (such as that cushion or a mantra) but are process-specific, meaning that they “may result in enduring changes in mental function.”

-It’s funny (not funny) that in the age of constant connectivity, isolation and loneliness can feel even more poignant.
+It’s strange that in the age of constant connectivity, isolation and loneliness can feel even more poignant.
 But it happens, and when that sense of isolation descends, it can be overwhelming.

-However, meditation has been shown to reduce feelings of loneliness in one study on older adults, and those who have been practicing Transcendental Meditation, even for a very short time, say that the practice of meditation provides a feeling of being connected and whole, a “fundamental level of unity.”
+However, meditation was shown to reduce feelings of loneliness in a study on older adults, and those who have been practicing transcendental meditation, even for a very short time, say that the practice of meditation provides a feeling of being connected and whole, a “fundamental level of unity”.

-Sure, so meditation can help you feel connected, and handle some stress.
-But what about ongoing anxiety?
-What about overwhelming negative feelings or that debilitating sense of depression?
-A study done on high school students showed that a mindfulness program could help a lot with both: students who stuck with it “exhibited decreased symptoms of stress, anxiety and depression both immediately after and six months after the program.”
+Well, a study done on high school students showed that a mindfulness and meditation benefits could help a lot with both: students who stuck with a mindfulness program “exhibited decreased symptoms of stress, anxiety and depression both immediately after and six months after the program”.

 Meditation benefits can be useful for both the brain and body.
 Being able to handle stress better can reduce its impact on your body, which can decrease symptoms and physical aggravation of various health issues, including chronic pain.

-With those benefits alone, it seems pretty likely that you’d be able to get a better night’s sleep.
-After all, if you can stop your brain from racing and your emotions from raging, you’ll be much more likely to drift off to sweet dreams.
-Research concurs: “mindfulness is correlated not only with less moodiness, but also with improved sleep quality.”
+With those meditation benefits alone, it seems pretty likely that you’d be able to get a better night’s sleep.
+After all, if you can stop your brain from racing and your emotions from raging, you’ll be much more likely to drift off into sweet dreams.
+Research concurs:

 When a group of psychologists were asked to recommend a few strategies for reaching weight-loss goals, 7 out of 10 said meditation, or mindfulness training, would be beneficial.

-In other words, people who meditate tend to respond with positive emotions more than negative ones.
+In other words, people who meditate tend to respond with more positive emotions rather than negative ones.
 They have a stronger sense of empathy and compassion for others, making them an overall better friend to others.

-If you wish you could access the creative, crazy, idea-making part of your brain more easily, it’s time to quit stalling and start meditating.
-The “catch-and-release” nature of mindfulness, that ability to let a thought in and let it go, turns out to be really helpful for what one study calls “divergent thinking.”
+If you wish you could access the creative, idea-making part of your brain more easily, it’s time to quit stalling and start meditating.
+The “catch-and-release” nature of mindfulness, that ability to let a thought in and let it go, turns out to be very helpful for what one study calls “divergent thinking”.